Related Links

 Testing Your Basic Enrichment Toy and its Three Variations

 1. Pick a time to test your toy when your pet is normally alert.
-Cats, for example, are nocturnal.
-They love to sleep all day, and play at night, so testing is best done during the hours when they are typically most frisky, in the early evening or early morning.
+Cats, for example, are crepuscular.
+They are most active during dusk and dawn, preferring to laze about or sleep most of the day and night.
+Testing is best done around sunset or early morning when they are typically most frisky.
 Test your pet at the same time each day.
 Record the time of day for testing in your lab notebook.

 2. Choose a test area that is free from distractions like other people, other animals, or loud noises.